Taranaki Regiment: First Taranaki War

 In late 1859 the New Zealand Government had organised to purchase the Pekapeka block from the minor Te Āti Awa chief, Te Teira Manuka.
-However a more senior chief, Wiremu Kīngi, opposed the purchase and the disagreement led to the outbreak of the First Taranaki War in March 1860.
+However a more senior chief, Wiremu Kīngi Te Rangitāke, opposed the purchase and the disagreement led to the outbreak of the First Taranaki War in March 1860.
 The Taranaki Volunteers were mobilised and on 28 March, were sent to help evacuate settlers from outlying areas into New Plymouth.
 The 103 strong company of volunteers, along with men from the militia, 65th Regiment and HMS Niger became engaged with Māori near the Waireka stream.
 The volunteers set up a defensive position around a farm house below Kaipopo Pā, but late in the day became isolated when the 65th withdrew (as they were under orders to retire to New Plymouth before nightfall).
 Fortunately a further detachment from HMS Niger had landed in the afternoon and joined the battle at dusk.
 They fired rockets at, and later stormed, the pā, forcing the Māori to withdraw.
 The volunteers then withdrew to New Plymouth during the night.
 The Battle of Waireka was lauded as a British victory over a much larger Māori force.
 The volunteer's casualties were four wounded, out of a total of 14 British casualties, while the Māori casualties were estimated to be about 100.
 Some modern historians, however, argue that the Māori casualties were likely minimal and that in reality victory lay with the Māori who were able to continue to raid the evacuated farms.
 Waireka was the first time a British Empire reservist unit had been committed to battle.

 The volunteers spent the winter of 1860 defending New Plymouth and three volunteers were killed in ambushes during patrols.
 In spring a war party of Ngāti Hauā, led by Wetini Taiporutu, arrived in Taranaki and crossed the Waitara on 5 November.
 Wetini had sent a letter to the British inviting them to battle and it was feared they intended to attack New Plymouth.
 Major General Thomas Pratt (commander of the British forces in Australasia) immediately issued orders to repulse the Māori.
 A large British contingent included 90 Taranaki Volunteers, attacked Wetini's force at an old, practically unfortified pā site at Māhoetahi.
 The volunteers deployed on the left with the militia, while the 65th regiment was on the right.
 Two 24-pounder Howitzers of the Royal Artillery supported the attack.
 The battle culminated in a bayonet charge which forced the Māori to fall back from the pā.
 The retreating Māori became trapped against a swamp and were encircled by the British forces.
 The Taranaki Volunteers lost 2 men killed and 4 wounded, while the British regulars took a further 15 casualties.
 Approximately two-thirds of the 150-strong Māori force were believed to be either killed or wounded.
 The volunteers remained in New Plymouth for the rest of the war, which ended in March 1861.